-Amazingly, boarding was completed in just 12 minutes, and we pushed back just 4 minutes past our scheduled departure time.
+Amazingly, boarding took just 12 minutes, and we pushed back just 4 minutes past our scheduled departure time.
 I guess that’s your ruthless Japanese efficiency in action.
 Our taxi took only a few minutes, during which blue mood lighting was turned on in the cabin.

 Our flight path initially took us to the west, before turning north and then northeast towards Tokyo.
 That took us right over the city of Kobe and then the mountains surrounding the city to the north, providing a great night cityscape on the right side of the plane.
 The larger looking city at the top of the photo is Osaka.

-Shortly after the seat belt sign was turned off, the FAs began offering snacks and drinks for sale.
+Shortly after the pilots switched off the seat belt sign, the FAs offered snacks and drinks for sale.
 Unsurprisingly, as a low-cost carrier, Skymark charges for all snacks and drinks.
-I was pleasantly surprised to find that prices were quite reasonable – just 100 yen (~$1) for most snacks, soft drinks, and tea/coffee, and 300 yen (~$3) for wine and beer.
+I found prices quite reasonable – just 100 yen (~$1) for most snacks, soft drinks, and tea/coffee, and 300 yen (~$3) for wine and beer.

 We ended up making up the minor delay en route, arriving at our gate at Haneda a few minutes early.
-For those who haven’t flown through Haneda, the big advantage it has over Narita is its superior access to Tokyo’s mass transit system, given how much closer it is to the city center.
-Haneda to Odaiba can be done in about 35 minutes via one stop at Tennozu-Isle.
+For those unfamiliar with Haneda, its advantage over Narita is its superior access to Tokyo’s mass transit system.
+Haneda to Odaiba takes about 35 minutes with one stop at Tennozu-Isle.
 That is, if you don’t do something stupid like me and head the wrong way after switching trains…

 Skymark provides basic transportation, but considering how cheap tickets are – our flight was about half the cost of the Shinkansen – it provides a good value when traveling within Japan.
 The tight seating isn’t my favorite, but given that the airline’s longest flights are just about 2 hours in length, it’s not as big a deal as it could be.
 I’ll put up with a little discomfort to fly for $75, after all.